odoo/documentation/ecommerce/shopper_experience/paypal.rst

 * Turn on **Payment Data Transfer**.
   When saving, an **Identity Token** is generated.
-  You will be later requested to enter it in Odoo.
+  You will be later requested to enter it in Twenty20.

   .. image:: media/paypal_data_transfer.png
     :align: center